aws-samples/amazon-sagemaker-studio-audit/02_Create_IAM_Roles_And_Users.md

         }
         </pre>

-This policy forces an IAM user to open Studio using a SageMaker user profile with the same name.
+The policy uses ABAC to limit Studio access to the respective users.
 It also denies the use of SageMaker notebook instances, allowing Studio notebooks only.

 1. [Create an IAM group](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html).
     - For **Group name**, enter `DataScientists`.